SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-They have very different feels.
+I love both hotels, but they have very different atmospheres.
 Vedema is a luxury boutique resort in a small village (Megalochori) without caldera views but walking distance to great wineries and untouristy restaurants.
 Mystique is a boutique hotel in the quiet section of Oia with magical caldera views.
 Walking distance to lots of shops and restaurants and views of the sunset.
 Hope that helps.

 Hi Dave, we are going to Santorini from June 8-10.
 There are 5 of us traveling, 2 adults, and 3 teenagers (ages 14 and 16).
 We were looking at staying at Namaste Suites Oia.
 Could you give us some input on this villa?
 Is it in a good location?
 Or if you have any recommendations on hotels in Oia that could accommodate all of us?
 We would like to have a pool/jacuzzi.
 We want the kids to have an amazing, memorable, and fabulous trip!